benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

 The `DSLContext` is the jOOQ object you need to do any operation to your database.
-For example, we can insert a new
+For example, we can use it to insert
-entry in the table `person`.
+a new entry in the table `person`:

 ```groovy
 import be.encelade.example.dao.codegen.Tables.PERSON